Where Did All The NIBY's Go?

 On July 15th 1977 two masked men had broken into the apartment by smashing the front door lock with a sledgehammer.
 Hence the reason for the ugly steel plate that was needed to repair the door.
 Within minutes the two shooters were fleeing down the stairwell and days later they were apprehended by police.

 The stairwell was the exact same stairwell where I had climbed stairs hundreds of times during the five years while I lived there.
 It was the exact same stairwell where two other men have since been murdered, also shot dead since I moved out in 1988.
-I have never been one for accepting or liking change especially when the change makes me feel like a minority in my own country.
+I have never been one for accepting or liking change especially when changes make me feel like a minority living in my own country.
 I have absolutely no doubt that leaving Weston when we did was one of the smartest decisions I have ever made in my life.

 Today I no longer go into the Weston ghetto.
 Over the years there have been numerous drive by shootings and many innocent people have been killed.
 It's too bad there wasn’t the NIBY (Not In My Backward) movement back when I was living in Weston.
 It just might have remained a quaint little village and a great place to live and raise a family.